 Though tourists are less likely to be targeted by violent criminals, it’s important to avoid isolation and minimize traveling alone at night.
 This is because of minor theft, robbery that might occur on streets and corridors in Kampala capital city.
 Therefore, take precautions, keep your valuables away and avoid scams that might disguise themselves as helpful.

-Travel Advice Uganda – getting around
+Travel Advice Uganda – getting around on your own

 The best way to get around Uganda is by car, buses and taxis are the most used form of public transportation.
 Traffic jam is high in Kampala during morning and evening hours.
 Buses are found mainly in Kampala city and link to Kigali and Nairobi.
 They have fixed stops thus requiring further means to reach the national parks.

-You have to consider extra means of accessing the park when traveling by bus.
+You have to consider extra means of accessing the parks when traveling by bus.
 Likely, hire a car or motorcycle ride from the bus station.
 The Guided safaris use tourist vehicles which are 4-wheel drive to handle rough terrain within the national parks.
 They have pop up roof which is good for conducting game drives.

 At Entebbe airport, you’ll find taxis for hire to take you to the hotel.
 In Kampala city, there are motorcycles locally known as boda-boda which is the best way to beat traffic and get around the city quickly.
 You can use smartphone apps like Safe Boda and Bolt to order a ride and its more convenient and safer than getting a random ride on the streets.